 North Otago FMU

-There will be a follow-up meetings in September 2022 and February 2023, when ORC and Kāi Tahu will present and discuss a preferred approach to water and land management with you.
+There will be follow-up meetings in July 2022 and December 2022, when ORC and Kāi Tahu will present and discuss a preferred approach to water and land management with you.
 Check back here for meeting details nearer the time.
 You will also be able to give input online.

 About the area